tmeacham/DateTime-Truncation-Functions/README.md

 Examples: Sales by week, avg call volume every 15 minutes, widgets made per hour.

 Once this summarization is achieved it is possible there will be "gaps" in the timeline.
-(Perhaps, no widgets were made in an particular hour, or there where no calls on a particular day). **These gaps may be hard to notice on a graph or report even though they may represent a significant business exception.**
+(Perhaps, no widgets were made in an particular hour, or there where no calls on a particular day). **These gaps may be hard to notice on a graph or report even though they may represent significant business exceptions.**

 That is were the table-valued function steps in.
 This function will generate a contiguous timeline at an interval defined in the parameter list.
 Once this table is generated, outer join the summary query against the generated timeline.